jjrussell/batsd/tapjoyads/features/api/video-secondary-actions.md

 Background: User is a Consumer on an Android Client Device

 1. User selects Video Offer from Offerwall
-2. After video completes, User should see a Rewarded CPI (App Install) action with a reward value.
+2. After video completes, User should see a Rewarded PPI (App Install) action with a reward value.
 3. User clicks rewarded action
 4. User should receive the reward